 Devices shipping with a compatible Trusted Platform Module (TPM) may come with BitLocker Device Encryption enabled by default.
 As the encryption secret is held by the TPM, you’ll not be prompted for a decryption password on startup and may not even be aware that the device is configured with enhanced security.
 It’s important to make adequate preparations when making changes to the boot environment on such a setup.

-Before proceeding you should backup all important data to an external hard drive or your preferred online backup provider; preferably both.
-There is a not insignificant risk of permanently breaking your Windows 10 installation in a non-recoverable fashion as you’ll be making changes to the UEFI partition in your computer.
+Before proceeding, you should back up all important data to an external hard drive or your preferred online backup provider; preferably both.
+There’s a not insignificant risk of permanently breaking your Windows 10 installation in a non-recoverable fashion as you’ll be making changes to the UEFI partition in your computer.

 You should also print a copy of your BitLocker recovery key as it may be needed during this process.
 This is not your BitLocker PIN or password, but a separate numeric key.
 You can print your recovery key from Control Panel: System and Security: BitLocker Drive Encryption.

 Please note that the recovery key changes every time you disable and re-enable BitLocker Device Encryption.
 Be sure you always have several copies of the most recent recovery key, or you may loose access to your encrypted data.

 You should also download and prepare a Windows 10 Installation Media (e.g. a 16 GiB+ USB stick) for recovery purposes beforehand.
 Note that you’ll also need a separate Linux installation media.

 Lastly, you should double-check that you’ve the latest firmware updates installed — especially your Trusted Platform Module (TPM) firmware.
 Note that vendors might not auto-update the TPM using their regular driver and firmware update utilities.